-Preliminary Course - 3 Sections HSC Course - 4 Sections Investigating Modern History (60 indicative hours Core Study: Power and including 'The Nature of Modern History' and 'Case Authority in the Modern World 1919-1946 (30 indicative hours) o Students undertake at least one option from One 'National Studies' topic (30 'The Nature of Modern History', and at least indicative hours) two case studies.
-One 'Peace and Conflict' topic Historical Investigation (20 indicative hours) (30 indicative hours) The Shaping of the Modern World (40 indicative One 'Change in the Modern hours) World' topic (30 indicative o At least one study from 'The Shaping of the hours) Modern World' is to be undertaken.
-Historical concepts and skills are Historical concepts and skills are integrated with the integrated with the studies undertaken in studies undertaken in Year 11.
-Year 12.
+Preliminary Course - 3 Sections

+- Investigating Modern History (60 indicative hours including 'The Nature of Modern History' and 'Case Studies') - Students undertake at least one option from 'The Nature of Modern History', and at least two case studies. - Historical Investigation (20 indicative hours) - The Shaping of the Modern World (40 indicative hours) - At least one study from 'The Shaping of the Modern World' is to be undertaken. - Historical concepts and skills are integrated with the studies undertaken in Year 11.